ahmed-alqazzaz/Email-Cloning/readme.md

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;
 <div align="center" >

-## What is yahoo mail cloning?
+## What is Email cloning?
 </div>

 <div>
 <p>

-- Yahoo mail accounts are deleted after 1 year if it's not used.
-Hence the mail address of that yahoo account will be available for anyone who wants to take this address for his own account and the originial address owner will permanently lose the address
+- Hotmail/Yahoo accounts are deleted after 1 year if it's not used.
+Hence the mail address of that  account will be available for anyone who wants to take this address for his own account and the originial address owner will permanently lose the address
--  in case this deleted mail address is linked to a facebook account, The original owner will not be able to recover his Facebook account that's linked to the deleted yahoo mail address if he forgot the password
+-  In case this deleted email address is linked to a facebook account, The original owner will not be able to recover his Facebook account that's linked to the deleted yahoo mail address if he forgot the password
--  if that same mail address is assigned to a new yahoo email account then this new account owner will be able to gain full access to the facebook account that is owned by the old yahoo mail owner and change the facebook account's password and then ultimately will have the ability to kick the old owner out of his facebook account
+-  If that same mail address is assigned to a new email account then this new account owner will be able to gain full access to the facebook account that is owned by the old yahoo mail owner and change the facebook account's password and then ultimately will have the ability to kick the old owner out of his facebook account

 </p>
 </div>